beAWARE-project/ontology/README.md

 ![beAWARE-ontology-responders-schema.png](images/beAWARE-ontology-responders-schema.png)

-## Ontology Specifications
+## Ontology Specifications and Competency Questions

-The full list of the ontology specs can be found [here](beAWARE-Ontology-Specifications.pdf).
+The full list of the ontology specs can be found [here](beAWARE-Ontology-Specifications.pdf), while the full list of Competency Questions (CQs) that the ontology can respond to are found [here](CQs.md).

 ## Citation